-Newer question types that are being trailed may not be fully accessible using a keyboard, for example a map pin cannot be added using the keyboard arrows or by typing a location.
+Newer question types that are being trialed may not be fully accessible using a keyboard, for example a map pin cannot be added using the keyboard arrows or by typing a location.
 This fails WCAG2.1 Success criterion 2.1.3 Keyboard (No exceptions).

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 We plan to enforce any uploaded images to contain alternative text when we next revisit edit mode that organisations use to add and upload content onto their Commonplace websites.
-This is planned for Spring 2023.
+This is planned for Autumn 2023.

 Colour contrast when custom branding is applied may not meet contrast requirements.
 This fails WCAG 2.1 success criterion 1.4.3 Contrast (Minimum).

-We plan to review branding settings and their relationship to buttons and links in 2023 to ensure that a white brand colour, does not colour a button white and this difficult to identify as a button.
+We plan to review branding settings and their relationship to buttons and links in Autumn 2023 to ensure that a white brand colour, does not colour a button white and this difficult to identify as a button.

 HTML elements such as heading order may not be semantically correct which means that not all page content is read out in a sensible order.
 This fails WCAG 2.1 success criterion 1.3.2 Meaningful sequence.

 We plan to review all page html in Autumn 2023 and update heading order accordingly.

 Navigation and accessing information

 There’s no way to skip the repeated content in the page header (for example, a ‘skip to main content’ option).